-- 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?
-There is no difference. - 12.
-Does you country recognise maritime liens?
+11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?

+There is no difference.

+12. Does your country recognise maritime liens?
 Under which International Convention, if any?

-In Thailand, there is the specific Law regarding the maritime lien, namely, the Ship Mortgage and Maritime Lien Act.
-B.E.
+In Thailand, there is the specific Law regarding the maritime lien, namely, the Ship Mortgage and Maritime Lien Act, B.E.
 2537.